2025 SVVCS Crest 400 V9

 Data location (Canada-first)

-We host our website and store our records in Canada (primarily British Columbia).
+We host our website and store our society records in Canada (primarily British Columbia).
 Our default is to keep personal information in Canada.
 If any tool ever needs to process data outside Canada, we’ll list it below and explain why before we switch it on.

 Keeping information safe